 New cooling regulations driving innovation for data centres

-With growing concerns around the effects of global warming, cooling practices around the world have been placed under the microscope of regulation - and there are no exceptions for data centres.
-Free cooling is clearly the most eco-friendly option, however due to different climates it’s unable to be sustained in all locations all year round, which means the bulk of facilities have some sort of air conditioning to keep their critical IT equipment at a suitable temperature.
+With growing concerns around the effects of global warming, cooling practices around the world have been placed under the microscope of regulation - and there are no exceptions for data centers.
+Free cooling is clearly the most eco-friendly option, however due to different climates it's unable to be sustained in all locations all year round, which means the bulk of facilities have some sort of air conditioning to keep their critical IT equipment at a suitable temperature.

 Many other cooling technologies are based on the use of refrigerants, which must now be reviewed in order to comply with the latest regulations on global warming potential (GWP).

 Vertiv product marketing director Roberto Felisi says while there have been important strides around energy efficiency and carbon emission reduction in recent years, cooling refrigerants haven't had much of a role to play – this is soon going to change in 2018 and beyond with new regulations.

 “Controls are being introduced around the world to reduce the use of some refrigerants due to their global warming potential (GWP).
 There is the prospect of bans on some new equipment in North America and Asia-Pacific in the next five to ten years but Europe is probably ahead of the curve in terms of enforcing specific regulation,” Felisi says.

 For example, the EU F-Gas Regulation was introduced in 2015 and includes a ban on hydrofluorocarbons (HFCs) in new equipment for some specific use cases by 2025, with the goal to reduce HFC use in Europe by 79 percent by 2030 – which will have a direct impact on the data center industry.